 Georgia

 All Voting Georgia drove a multi-county strategy against conspiracy theorists’ attacks on local election offices and on voters.
-Since 2020, election deniers in Georgia have brought tens of thousands of mass challenges to voters’ eligibility, and they have attacked election systems, including machine tabulation of ballots and Georgia’s involvement in the Electronic Registration Information Center (or ERIC), a nonprofit that helps states maintain their voter rolls.
+Since 2020, election deniers in Georgia have brought tens of thousands of mass challenges to voters’ eligibility, and they have attacked election systems, including machine tabulation of ballots and Georgia’s involvement in the Electronic Registration Information Center (ERIC), a nonprofit that helps states maintain their voter rolls.
+We testified and advocated at election board meetings, met with officials, worked with partners to speak with a unified voice, and briefed the media, all of which has helped to keep the pressure on Georgia’s elections officials to protect voter access and ensure that every Georgia voter will be able to cast a ballot that counts.

 Michigan

-All Voting Michigan successfully advocated for 20 priority communities to seek additional funding to implement the nine days of early voting now required under the state constitution.
 In 2023, All Voting Michigan kicked off a campaign to ensure the effective implementation of Proposition 2, a voter-passed constitutional amendment that added protections for vote counting and certification.
+All Voting Michigan successfully helped 20 priority communities secure additional funding to implement the nine days of early voting now required under the state constitution.

 Nevada

-All Voting Nevada advocated for access to the ballot for jailed voters, rural and Tribal communities and expanded Spanish-language voting materials – in some of the state’s most vulnerable areas.
-In an effort to head off the voter suppression and election sabotage threats that have characterized Nevada’s rural counties in the last two cycles, All Voting deepened our relationships with officials in six rural communities.
+All Voting Nevada advocated for access to the ballot for jailed voters and rural and Tribal communities and expanded Spanish-language voting materials in some of the state’s most vulnerable areas.
+In an effort to head off the voter suppression and election sabotage threats that have characterized Nevada’s rural counties in the last two cycles, All Voting deepened our relationships with officials in six rural communities, as these areas have been a hotbed of election denial in the state since 2021.

 Ohio

 Using a collection of real-life experiences from voters and nonpartisan election observers, All Voting Ohio created a best practices guide for election officials that addresses some of the state’s most critical voter suppression issues.
-All Voting Ohio led the expansion of the Peacekeepers at the Polls program during the 2023 election cycle – which brought voters to the polls for two high-profile ballot measures.
+All Voting Ohio also led the expansion of the Peacekeepers at the Polls program during the 2023 election cycle, which brought voters to the polls for two high-profile ballot measures and helped to defend against voter intimidation.

 Pennsylvania

 In 2023, All Voting advocated for expanded access to the ballot for at least 198,000 voters across the Commonwealth of Pennsylvania who speak a primary language other than English.
-Together with the Woori Center – an Asian American and Pacific Islander advocacy group – we convened a coalition of more than 15 nonpartisan, immigrant-led organizations to call on Montgomery County, a dense Philadelphia suburb, to create voting materials in multiple languages.
+This included programming in Montgomery County, a dense Philadelphia suburb, where together with the Woori Center – an Asian American and Pacific Islander advocacy group – we convened a coalition of more than 15 nonpartisan, immigrant-led organizations that secured a commitment from officials to create voting materials in multiple languages.

 Wisconsin

-All Voting Wisconsin leveraged the opportunity created by the high-profile state Supreme Court election to advocate that officials address the most pressing issues facing Wisconsin voters.
+All Voting Wisconsin leveraged the opportunity created by the high-profile state Supreme Court election to advocate that officials tackle pressing election administration and voting issues in the state.
 With the race garnering unprecedented campaign funding and national media attention, our staff drew the focus to the ongoing critical voter suppression issues that have long impacted the state’s Black, Latino, and Native American voters and to the ongoing threat that election denial poses in Wisconsin.
+Our nonpartisan candidate forum at the University of Wisconsin-Milwaukee called on the judicial candidates to commit to upholding the foundations of our democracy.
+And we worked with local clerks to use the opportunity presented by the “off-year” election to address critical voter access issues, including intimidation, lack of access to voter ID, the spread of disinformation, and a refusal to accept or certify the results.

 To read more about the work All Voting has done, check out our full impact report below.